ilikerustoo/khannm-site/content/posts/advisagator.md

 ![student_files_view](/images/student_file_view.png)

-If you are interested in this project or would like to extend it further, you could visit this [repository](https://github.com/GatorEducator/advisagator).
+If you are interested in this project or would like to extend it further, you could visit the GitHub Advisagator [repository](https://github.com/GatorEducator/advisagator).